makeabilitylab/physcomp/advancedio/oled.md

 ### Activity: interactive graphics

 Finally, for our last activity, let's make a few **interactive prototypes**—that is, graphics that respond to digital or analog input.
 Interactivity captures the true essence of physical computing.
 And for an [HCI professor](https://jonfroehlich.github.io/) like me, this is where the joy really begins!

-We are going to cover multiple demos.
-We would like you to read through and attempt to understand each one.
-For your prototyping journals, select one demo to run and record in your journals.
-We also have

 #### Demo 1: Setting ball size based on analog input